Number 1 Exercise and diet Book on the Internet. Click Here To Learn More

 Internal Treatment

 If you catch the boil early, you can often prevent it from developing by taking the spice turmeric.
 Turmeric is an Indian spice commonly found as an ingredient in curry.
-It is believed to have anti inflammatory and blood purifying actions as well as being good for the digestion.
+It is believed to have anti inflammatory and blood purifying actions as well as being good for the digestion, you just need to be careful when it comes to the turmeric curcumin side effects.

 You will need around a teaspoon of turmeric 3 times a day.
 You can make it into a drink or add it to food.
 Eat it in curry or add turmeric to soup.
 You can also take it mixed into yogurt, or try making a tea of turmeric, powdered ginger, lemon juice and maple syrup.
 You can even add it to chocolate milk.